CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-3--Transport-and-J.lagda.md

 to guess what it should be.
 After all, the two sides are supposed to be *disjoint*, and so there should be no paths between an `inl`{.Agda}
 and and `inr`{.Agda}.

-mvrnote: Adding universe levels means lifting `∅` unfortunately. should we just do it?

 ```
 _≡⊎_ : {A B : Type} (x y : A ⊎ B) → Type